krschroeder/baseframe_js/readme.md

 	remove(element, keyStore) {
 		mapData.delete(element, keyStore)
     },
-    //shows the all the data stored in the Map
+    //console logs the all the data stored in the Map
+    //which could be helpful if developing.
     //only added if the first parameter is set to true in the function expose(){
 		mapData.expose()